martinpeck/dotenv-keyvault/README.md

 Identical to `dotnev`, but calls into Azure Key Vault to populate `process.env` with secrets stored in Key Vault.

+With `dotenv-keyvault` you can...

+- populate your environment from a `.env` file
+- for local development, set up "secrets" in your .env that allow you to debug and build your app
+- in non-production environments, point your `.env` file at a non-production Key Vault
+- in production, have your code access secrets from the production Key Vault

+... and throughout, the only thing that changes is the contents of your `.env` file.

 # Installation

 ~~`npm install --save dotenv-keyvault`~~